brianaus98/LGTOW.github.io/README.md

 ## Step 5

 Once all this is done you can view your schedule on the calender.
 The calender will highlight a prescription with a specific colored dot.
-If you don't know what color dot represents what prescription you can look at the bottom of your screen and the name of your prescription will appear in a circle the same color as the dot in the calender.
-The calender will also highlight the days you are scedule to take you prescription.
+If you don't know what color dot represents what prescription you can look at the bottom of your screen and the name of your prescription will appear in a circle in the same color as the dot in the calender.
+The calender will also highlight the days you are sceduled to take you prescription.

 # Thank You For Choosing Our App